Doctor of Dental Surgery, D.D.S.

 Third Year Courses

 In the third year, students provide comprehensive care for their patients in closely mentored clinical settings modeled on a contemporary, team-based dental office format.
 Engagement in specialty-based clinical rotations supports development of a broad, well-rounded dental skill set.
 A series of seminars are offered with an emphasis on inquiry case-based learning, integrated biomedical sciences, advanced clinical topics, treatment planning, practice management, leadership strategies, and contemporary topics.
 Opportunities for students to personalize their education (through electives, service activities, research engagement, certificate programs, dual-degree programs and more) are available.
-During this time, student prepare for the integrated national board dental examination (INBDE) to be taken in the summer between the third and fourth year.
+During this time, student's prepare for the integrated national board dental examination (INBDE) typically taken in the summer between the third and fourth year.
+The third year culminates with a four-week long extramural rotation at clinical settings located throughout the state, enabling immersive, hands-on clinical learning experiences in a variety of settings.

 Fall Semester